getodk/central-backend/docs/api.md

 + Response 403 (application/json)
     + Attributes (Error 403)

+# Group Submissions

+`Submission`s are filled-out forms (also called `Instance`s in some other ODK documentation).
+Each is associated with a particular Form (and in many cases with a particular _version_ of a Form), and is also created out of a standard XML format based on the Form itself.
+Submissions can be sent with many accompanying multimedia attachments, such as photos taken in the course of the survey.
+Once created, the Submissions themselves as well as their attachments can be retrieved through this API.

+These subsections cover only the modern RESTful API resources involving Submissions.
+For documentation on the OpenRosa submission endpoint (which can be used to submit Submissions), or the OData endpoint (which can be used to retrieve and query submission data), see those sections below.

 ## Submissions [/v1/projects/{projectId}/forms/{xmlFormId}/submissions]

 `Submission`s are available as a subresource under `Form`s.
 So, for instance, `/v1/projects/1/forms/myForm/submissions` refers only to the Submissions that have been submitted to the Form `myForm`.